 Short and Tapered

-Actor Omar Williams' short cut is classic through and through–and even with a receding hairline, the look manages to be sauve.
+Actor Michael K. Williams's short cut is classic through and through–and even with a receding hairline, the look manages to be suave.
 For this look, the sides are left much shorter than the top.
 A short beard adds even more personality and ups the cool factor.

 Combover With Fade

-Even men who are balding can get away with a funky haircut like this one on Ryan Reynolds.
-You don't have to worry about hiding a receding hairline, either, as it can be blended in to the fade.
+Even men who are balding can get away with a funky haircut like this one on Adam Levine.
+You don't have to worry about hiding a receding hairline, either, as it can be blended into the fade.

 "The best way to get (and keep) volume on the top is to dirty it up a bit with a mix of a few products," notes Mohapi.
-A bit of texturizing spray can go a long way with the look seen here on Prince Harry.
-When hair is brushed forward, it helps conceal any bald spots and the right products can make hair look thicker.
+A bit of texturizing spray can go a long way with the look seen here on Rami Malek.
+When hair is brushed forward, it helps conceal any bald spots, and the right products can make hair look thicker.
 We like Oribe Dry Texturizing Spray ($23).